 There are two types of probability: Theoretical Probability is the chance of something happening in an ideal world.
 For example, determining the probability of obtaining a 6 by throwing a fair die, without actually throwing it.

 Experimental Probability is the result of carrying out an experiment.
 For example, throwing a die 100 times, in order to determine whether the die is biased.

-The second event, as it is a higher value.
+The second event, as it is a higher value on the probability scale.